Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 ### `ErrorLog` hands the log to syslog, or pipes it into a program

 `ErrorLog syslog:local1` gives the messages to the syslog daemon, and `ErrorLog "|/usr/sbin/rotatelogs ..."` hands them to a program; in neither case is there a file this check can open.
-Point the check at the unit with `--server-log=systemd:httpd.service`, or at the file the syslog daemon or the rotator writes.
+Where the virtual hosts write into files of their own, those are read anyway and the output says that the server's own log is not part of the run.
+Where they do not, point the check at the unit with `--server-log=systemd:httpd.service`, or at the file the syslog daemon or the rotator writes.

+Logging to syslog also costs the lifecycle: Apache writes a `notice` line into a log file whatever `LogLevel` says, but through syslog the level applies, so the default `LogLevel warn` drops every start, restart and shutdown while errors still arrive.
+Measured on Rocky 9 (httpd 2.4.62, rsyslog 8.2510): with `LogLevel warn` a denied request (`AH01630`, level `error`) reaches the journal, while `AH00489`, `AH00493` and `AH00491` reach neither the journal nor the files rsyslog writes; with `LogLevel notice` all of them are there.
+The check says so when it finds that combination.

 ### `Refusing to read "…": resolved path is outside the allowed roots`